corellium/webplayer-client-examples/webplayer-example-next/README.md

 To use the Webplayer you will need to exchange the API token for a JWT.

+This example will automatically create a new project and Webplayer device.
+Avoid changing the configuration to reference a device on a shared project.
+- Note: Each Webplayer device should be run in its own Corellium project.
+Do not modify this example to point to an existing device on a shared project, since other devices on that project will likely be deleted.

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).